SteveMuiyuro/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 is a function that changes all lowercase letters of a string to uppercase. char *cap_string(char *) is a function that capitalizes all words of a string.
-Function for task number 7 encodes a string into 1337.
+Function for task number 7 encodes a string into 1337. char *rot13(char *) is a function that encodes a string using rot13.